devtitus/yt-channel-extension-postgres/README.md

 # YouTube Channel ID Extension

-A browser extension that finds YouTube channel IDs and adds them to a PostgreSQL database for further processing.
+A browser extension that finds YouTube channel IDs from YouTube video pages and adds them to a PostgreSQL database for further processing and analysis.

 ## Project Structure